 Under this programme, we'll make grants of up to £100,000 for projects lasting up to two years.
-You can apply for less than this, or for a shorter period of time but the Afghanistan Veterans Programme Board will be looking to fund substantial, not short-term, projects.
+You can apply for less than this, or for a shorter period of time.
+We would be unlikely to fund a project that took place over a year or less.